pivotx/PivotX-extensions/extensions/mobile/docs/index.markdown

     [[mobilelink to=full text="View the full version of this site."]]

-If you wish to show these links in another way, feel free to add hardcoded links to your templates.
+If you wish to show these links in another way, feel free to add hard coded links to your templates.
 The only thing you need is the `mobilecookie=1` and `mobilecookie=0` flags on the appropriate links.